-Many people have had a chance to work from home recently, and the demand for online jobs is skyrocketing.
+Many people have recently had a chance to work from home, and the demand for online jobs is skyrocketing.

-While there will always be some jobs that require a physical presence, there are also MANY more that you can do perfectly well from anywhere – with just a computer and an internet connection.
+There will always be some jobs that require a physical presence.
+But, there are also MANY more that you can do perfectly well from anywhere – with just a computer and an internet connection.

 - What is THE Best Online Work at Home Job?